deanveloper/deancord.zig/README.md

-# deancord
+# deancord (WIP)

 A Discord API for the Zig programming language.

+Currently built off of Zig Version `0.12.0-dev.2928+6fddc9cd3`.
+If you notice that it is broken on a more recent patch of Zig, please create an issue!

 To include this in your zig project, use the Zig Package Manager:

 ```sh
 zig fetch --save {TODO: PUT TARBALL URL HERE}
 ```

-Still in-progress as I add more of discord's structures to `model` and more endpoints to `rest`. websocket API is still WIP.

 # Basic Usage